-The Popular Annual Financial Report (PAFR) is an unaudited summary report of the financial activities of the City and is prepared from detailed information contained in the City's 2021 Annual Comprehensive Financial Report (ACFR), with selected information from ACFRs prepared for earlier years.
+The Popular Annual Financial Report (PAFR) is an unaudited summary report of the financial activities of the City and is prepared from detailed information contained in the City's 2022 Annual Comprehensive Financial Report (ACFR), with selected information from ACFRs prepared for earlier years.

-The ACFR is prepared in accordance with generally accepted accounting principles (GAAP) and includes audited financial statements completed by an independent firm of licensed certified public accountants.
+The ACFR is prepared in accordance with generally accepted accounting principles (GAAP) and includes audited financial statements completed by an independent firm of licensed, certified public accountants.
 As such, it provides much more detail as well as full disclosure of all material events, both financial and nonfinancial.
+To view the ACFR, visit www.wentzvillemo.gov/FinancialStatements.